johnwcowan/pdp8x/arch.md

   The following registers are not visible to programmers and are used in this explanation; they may or may not correspond to actual registers:

-  * The 32-bit R register holds the instruction word being executed.
+  * The 32-bit IW register holds the instruction word being executed.

   * The 5-bit OP register contains the 0x7D_0000 bits of IR.